CPVPEvent+

 Pro tip, pre-generate your world with Chunky: install Chunky, run /chunky world <world> + /chunky radius <blocks> + /chunky start, and let it pre-generate every chunk within the radius before you capture the template.
 Without this step, the template only contains the chunks that happened to be loaded at copy time, and any unloaded area will be regenerated fresh the first time a player walks into it after a /regen, which can break terrain consistency or even spawn players in mid-generation chunks.

-Step 2 · Place templates in regen-templates/
+Step 2 · Place templates in regen-world/

-Drop each backup world folder into plugins/CPVPEvent+/regen-templates/.
+Drop each backup world folder into plugins/CPVPEvent+/regen-world/.

 The folder is created automatically on first start.
 Each subfolder name must exactly match